opencypher/caps-examples/README.md

-# caps-example-project
+# Cypher for Apache Spark example project
-Minimal example project that uses Cypher on Apache Spark
+This is a minimal example project that uses Cypher on Apache Spark.